jay-parab/Realtime_FaceMask_Detection/README.md

-# 🌐 Real-Time Face Mask Detection Using Deep Learning 🎭
+# 🌐Real-Time Face Mask Detection Using Deep Learning🎭

 ## ✨ Overview
 The COVID-19 pandemic underscored the importance of wearing masks as a preventive measure.
 This project focuses on building a **real-time face mask detection system** using **Deep Learning** and **Computer Vision** techniques.
 By leveraging **Convolutional Neural Networks (CNNs)** and **OpenCV**, we achieved an impressive **89% accuracy** 📊 in detecting whether a person is wearing a mask or not from real-time webcam footage.